Ever wonder if you’re burning out as a leader?

 Or maybe you think it’s just a season and you’ll push through it.

-8 years ago I experienced burnout for the first time.
-It was like I fell off a cliff and lost control of my heart, mind, energy and strength.
+Ten years ago, I experienced burnout for the first time.
+It felt like I fell off a cliff and lost control of my heart, mind, energy, and strength.

-But most leaders get to some level of burnout at some point in their journey.
+Most leaders experience some level of burnout at some point in their journey.
 Sometimes you lose passion and energy for the things you used to love.
-And sometimes, you just don’t want to get out of bed or realize you can no longer do what you used to love to do.
+And other times, you just don’t want to get out of bed to do the kind of work that used to excite and inspire you.

 Regardless of how much we hate the fact that we can burn out, here are 7 painful truths about leadership and burnout.

 If you’re still reading this post, there’s still a chance you’re scoffing at it.

 Burnout is for wimps.

 It won’t happen to me.
 I can control it.

 I get that.
 I used to be that way.